abinay-devulapally/container-monitoring-extension/README.md

 # Container Monitoring Extension for VSCode

-This extension allows users to monitor and receive alerts on the health status of Docker containers, manage Docker containers and Azure Container Instances, and debug using AI chat, directly within the VS Code environment.
+This extension allows users to monitor and receive alerts on the health status of Docker containers, manage Docker containers, Azure Container Instances, and AWS containers, and debug using AI chat, directly within the VS Code environment.

 ## Features